apache/zeppelin/docs/setup/security/http_security_headers.md

 Enabling HSTS Response Header prevents Man-in-the-middle attacks by automatically redirecting HTTP requests to HTTPS when Zeppelin Server is running on SSL.
 Read on how to configure SSL for Zeppelin [here] (../operation/configuration.html).
 Even if web page contains any resource which gets served over HTTP or any HTTP links, it will automatically be redirected to HTTPS for the target domain.
 It also prevents MITM attack by not allowing User to override the invalid certificate message, when Attacker presents invalid SSL certificate to the User.

-The following properties needs to be updated in the zeppelin-site.xml in order to enable HSTS.
+The following property needs to be updated in the zeppelin-site.xml in order to enable HSTS.
 You can choose appropriate value for "max-age".

 ```
 <property>
   <name>zeppelin.server.strict.transport</name>
   <value>max-age=631138519</value>
   <description>The HTTP Strict-Transport-Security response header is a security feature that lets a web site tell browsers that it should only be communicated with using HTTPS, instead of using HTTP.
-Enable this when Zeppelin is running on HTTPS.Set value is in Seconds equivalent to 20 years.</description>
+Enable this when Zeppelin is running on HTTPS.
+Value is in Seconds, the default value is equivalent to 20 years.</description>
 </property>
 ```